DimitrieStoica/anotherstoic.github.io/README.md

   - use different key for only the sort key
   - local = non materialized projection (share the Throughput of the base table)
   - the secondary table is on top of the base one - no propagation time

+  Streams
+  - once a change occured to a table, DynamoDb Stream writes async update to a stream -> trigger events

+  Global Tables
+  - global replication recorded in the stream and replicated across regions
+  - consistent reads available only in the region the event was updates - no consistent reads in the other region
+  - last write wins

+  Conditional Write Operations
+  - dynamoDb won't charge for operations if conditional = true
+  - non atomic test and set - optimistic locking with version number

+## AWS Lambda ##
+- serverless computer service = manage function execution
+- no inbound connections are blocked
+- only TCP/IP
+- p-trace (debugging) are restricted
+- all calls limited to 5 min
+- Lambda functions can be executed on a regular schedule
+- attach Lambdas to an URL with API Gateway

+## Step Functions ##
+- define a state machine (workflow)

+## SQS ##
+- pulling messaging service

+- FIFO mode - preservsorder, slower, rate limited 300 transactions / second, recommended to use only one single process reading from the queue
+- standard mode - best effort ordering, messages may be duplicated, throughput nearly unlimited, processes need to work well with duplicates
+- push messages into the queue as a producer, consumer consumes the message and deletes it or pushes it back if it doesn't know what to do
+- short poll: non blocking poll - hits only a subset of nodes
+- long poll: tries it's best to return one messag, if there is anything - sample all of the nodes

+## SNS ##
+- push messaging service

+Use Case: Fan-Out

+## Kinesis ##
+- no message deletion, a record stays until the retention window
+- the partition key is used to determine which shard
+- manage partitions and shards explicitly